Buying a second home for investment purposes: 4 questions to ask yourself

 3. A long-term rental property for a sustained income stream

-Each reason has pros and cons as an investment tool, and it’s important to understand the differences between a rental home and a second home before making an investment.
+Each reason has pros and cons as an investment tool, and it’s important to understand the differences between a rental home and a second home before investing.

 1. Personal vacation asset for later resale